 Take Off Your Hat.
 Raise Your Right Hand.

-This bit from the aforementioned Disorder In The Court was perhaps his best piece of business.
+His slapstick in Disorder In The Court is arguably some of his best business.
 When you combine the graceful movement between hat and cane, his facial expressions, turning the tables on the clerk and the machine gun bit with the derby and cane you end up with a comedic tour de force.
 (Watch the full-length Disorder In The Court.)

 Curly’s ability to blend his facial expression and movements in bit after bit after bit served to showcase his talent and comedic genius.
-While there are so many that can be used to illustrate the point, there are a few that stand out:
+There are so many scenes that can be used to illustrate the point, here’s a handful of iconic Curly moments.

 Of course Curly could make any costume work, whether it was a baggy suit, a civil war uniform, a kilt, a tuxedo, a safari jacket or a nightshirt.
 He could even make wonderful and funny moves when his shoes were cement, watermelons or even guitars!